I Am Second: History

 I Am Second was founded on December 2, 2008, in collaboration with a small team from e3 Partners Ministry with whom Miller had previously worked.
-It started as an outreach organization for those individuals living in the Dallas–Fort Worth area,.
+It started as an outreach organization for those individuals living in the Dallas–Fort Worth area.

 Videos

 I Am Second's website advertises ways in which an individual can become involved with the movement.
-In particular, the website shows video testimonies from individuals who have been transformed by their faith, such finding the power to overcome various struggles.
+In particular, the website shows video testimonies from individuals who have been transformed by their faith, such as finding the power to overcome various struggles.
 Each video testimony is intended to correspond with a subject area or common struggle that people may experience throughout their lives.
 In 2011 Bethany Hamilton, who lost her left arm in a shark attack at the age of 13, recorded a testimony for the project describing how relying on her faith helped her through the experience.
-Other stars who have recorded videos for I am Second include former Texas Rangers outfielder Josh Hamilton, Grammy award winner Michael W. Smith, former Dallas Cowboys linebacker Bradie James and Korn guitarist Brian Welch.
+Other stars who have recorded videos for I Am Second include former Texas Rangers outfielder Josh Hamilton, Grammy award winner Michael W. Smith, former Dallas Cowboys linebacker Bradie James and Korn guitarist Brian Welch.